jokanishk24-cyber/11_Kanishk-Joshi_NCMT_Web_Technology/Assignment/Assignment.md

 **Answer:**
 **A sitemap is a visual or structured outline of all the pages of a website and their relationships.It hepls plan the website's structure and navigation before development begins.**

 ### 2. What is the purpose of the ”Launch” phase in web development?
 **Answer:**
+**The lunch phase is when the website is made live on the server for public access after final testing.It ensures the site is properly deployed, accessible, and functioning as intended.**

 ### 3. Why is ”Documentation” important in the development lifecycle?
 **Answer:**
+**Documentation is important because it records technical deatials, code structure, and system functionality.
+It helps future developers understand, maintain, and update the website easily.**

 ### 4. Differentiate between Front-end and Back-end development.
 **Answer:**
+**Front-end development focuses on the user interface and user experience using technologies like HTML, CSS, and Javascript.
+Back-end development handles server-side logic, databases, and application functionality using languages like PHP, Python, or Java.**

 ## Group B: Long Questions (4 Marks)

 ### 5. ”Planning is the most critical phase of web development.”
 Discuss this statement by listing the key activities performed during the planning phase.
 **Answer:**
+**Planning is the most critical phase because it lays the foundation for the entire website.Key activities include defining project goals,identifying the target audience,creating a sitemap, deciding website features,selecting technologies,estimating cost and timeline, and assigning roles.Proper planning reduces error,saves time, and ensures the final product meets client expectations.**

 ### 6. Explain the iterative nature of the Maintenance phase.
 Why is a website never truly ”finished”?
 **Answer:**
+**The maintenance phase is iterative because it involves continuous updates,bug fixes,content changes, and performance improvements.A website is never truly "finished"because technology envolves, user needs change, and content must stay current to remain useful and secure.**

 ### 7. Describe the process of ”Information Gathering.”
 Why is understanding the target audience crucial during this step?
 **Answer:**

 ## Group C: Scenario-Based Questions (5 Marks)